Osteitis fibrosa is a complication of hyperparathyroidism in which certain bones become abnormally weak and deformed.

 Osteitis fibrosa may cause bone pain or tenderness.
 There may be fractures (breaks) in the arms, legs, or spine, or other bone problems.

-Hyperparathyroidism may cause nausea, constipation, fatigue, and weakness.
+Hyperparathyroidism may cause nausea, constipation, fatigue, frequent urination, and weakness.

 Exams and Tests